janmarthedal/janmr.com/src/posts/2011-03-27-crossed-ladders-problem.markdown

 And that is the width we were looking for.
 Note, however, that if $p > a$ then no solution is possible.
 This can happen, for example, if the crossing height $h$ is larger than the shortest ladder.

 But how do we solve (3) and find $x$?
-It is possible to solve a quartic equation analytically, so let us turn to <a href="http://www.amazon.com/gp/product/0486612724?ie=UTF8&tag=sputsoft-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0486612724">Abramowitz and Stegun</a> and [solve it](http://people.math.sfu.ca/~cbm/aands/page_17.htm).
+It is possible to solve a quartic equation analytically, so let us turn to [Abramowitz and Stegun](http://www.amazon.com/gp/product/0486612724?ie=UTF8&tag=sputsoft-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0486612724) and [solve it](http://people.math.sfu.ca/~cbm/aands/page_17.htm).
 By carefully inserting to retrieve the positive root we get

 $$x = \tfrac{1}{4} c + \tfrac{1}{4} \sqrt{c^2 + 4 u} + \tfrac{1}{2} \sqrt{\left( \tfrac{1}{2} c + \tfrac{1}{2} \sqrt{c^2 + 4 u} \right)^2 + 2 \sqrt{u^2+4} - 2 u}$$